 In this blog post, our Abbotsford electricians at Premium Electric take a look at a circuit breaker vs fuse box.
 What makes them different and which one is better?

 It’s important to keep in mind that depending on the power application, in most cases a fuse and a circuit breaker are not interchangeable.
 As an example, fuses should never be used on any circuit that requires a GFCI outlet.

 What is a Fuse?

-Designed as an over current safety device, a fuse has a thin piece of metal that will melt and break the circuit if it becomes overheated.
+Designed as an overcurrent safety device, a fuse has a thin piece of metal that will melt and break the circuit if it becomes overheated.
 A fuse can only be used once so if it blows, the fuse will need to be replaced with a new one of the correct amperage.
 Most homes that were built prior to 1960 will have a fuse box that houses all the fuses required to control the flow of electricity in the home.
 Fuse boxes should only be installed by a qualified electrician.

 If your home has a fuse box, you should test the main switch annually to make sure it is working properly.
 You also need to know where your fuse box is located and what size/type of fuses are needed to protect your home.
 If you blow a fuse, you will need to unplug all electrical devices that are connected to that circuit.
 A disadvantage of fuses is that you need to turn off the main power supply before you replace the fuse, which can be challenging in the dark.
 You must also replace a fuse with the correct amperage.
-The one advantage that fuses have over a circuit breaker however is that fuses are relatively inexpensive.
+The one advantage that fuses have over a circuit breaker, however, is that fuses are relatively inexpensive.

 When it comes to circuit breaker vs fuse box, our Premium Electric electricians highly recommend replacing a fuse box with more a modern circuit breaker.
-If you have questions, please call us at 604-832-3016.
+If you have any questions, please call us at 604-832-3016.

 What is a Circuit Breaker?